Angelinis/VR_Escape_room_2021/README.md

 The walking sounds come from the `Dynamic Move Provider (Script)` and the `Edited Action Based Snap Turn Provider (Script)` inside the `XR Origin`.
 Besides, the last script is based on an `Edited Snap Turn Provider Base (Script)` which was changed and adapted..

-Tip: The building plane has a proportion of 6 meters in Real, and 9 in the plane.
-Which provides a conversion rate of 0.67.
+Tip: The building plane has a proportion of 6 meters in Real, and 10 in the plane 100%.
+Which provides a conversion rate of 0.60.